DanielKote/Prusa-Firmware/README.md

+# FULL CUSTOM:

+This is my own personal branch which includes all changes (plus a few extra ones) for my own MK3 printer.
+Due to the number of mods I have added it isnt exactly a good branch to use as a copy - best to clone the stock MK3 from prusa and then implement any of the changes you want from the other branches - each of which is its own separate 'mod'.

 # Prusa Firmware MK3

 This repository contains the source code and the development versions of the firmware running on the [Original Prusa i3](https://prusa3d.com/) MK3S/MK3/MK2.5S/MK2.5 line of printers.